The First Shifting Grains

 Temari propped her elbows on the rails and tipped her head back to look at the expanse of velvety night above.
 Her brother was in a pensive mood that didn't suit him.
 The entire night had gone from bad to worse – out of the frying pan and into the fire.
 Temari rubbed her cold fingers and glanced at the strange pallor of her brother's skin.
 Kankuro looked almost as pale as Gaara did.
 Their dead little brother.
 If there was something sad about that train of thought, Temari staunchly ignored it.

 "Kankuro," she suddenly remember what she wanted to ask in the first place.
 "Why were you following Gaara?
-It didn't slip my notice that you suddenly wanted to head towards eminent danger when usually you're running in the other direction."
+Don't think I didn't notice you suddenly wanting to head towards eminent danger when usually you're running in the other direction."

 He didn't respond for a few moments then glance towards his older sibling, "I left because I was asked to."